OfficeDev/office-js-docs-pr.fr-fr/docs/design/task-pane-add-ins.md

 ## <a name="personality-menu"></a>Menu Caractéristique

-Les menus Caractéristique peuvent entraver les éléments de navigation et de commande se trouvant en haut à droite du complément.
-Voici les dimensions actuelles du menu Caractéristique sur Windows et Mac.
+Personality menus can obstruct navigational and commanding elements located near the top right of the add-in.
+The following are the current dimensions of the personality menu on Windows and Mac.

 Pour Windows, le menu Caractéristique mesure 12 x 32 pixels, comme illustré.